|

 The tailor perched on a stool beside her daybed.

-her.
-"Let Master Katuzili see you, my dear," she chided.
+Master Katuzili see you, my dear," she chided.

 Legolas stepped forward.

-"Gods preserve us!" gasped the tailorwho had
+"Gods preserve us!" gasped the tailor, who had clearly

-If the gentleman will permit me, I shall begin by taking his measurements."
+will permit me, I shall begin by taking his measurements."

 He opened a small pouch at his waist, took out a length of cord,